 The title of the work, ‘Be, still.’ was born out of the notion of how kids are so often told to be still, but primarily as a means of telling each child that it is OK to “be…” still.
 To stay how they are for a while.
 In a world where kids are growing up so fast, it is a reminder to enjoy their childhood while they can.
 There isn’t any rush.

-DS.
-How did the children respond to having their pictures taken – was it a collaboration, did they prepare – choose a favourite spot?
+DS: Who are these children – and how did they respond to having their pictures taken – was it a collaboration, did they prepare – choose a favourite spot or was it an off the cuff situation – you took them where you found them.

 MK: Not all, but some of the children who attend the youth club come from very difficult family backgrounds, which can often lead to real problems in social terms.
 Some of the older kids may be drifting in and out of school and falling in with the wrong crowd; getting involved in gangs and finding themselves in trouble.